-The third largest city in Washington State, Tacoma is located on the shores of Puget Sound surrounding Commencement Bay.
+The third-largest city in Washington State, Tacoma is located on the shores of Puget Sound surrounding Commencement Bay.
 With a long industrial history, Tacoma is celebrating a new energy with a vibrant art scene.
 6th Avenue boasts a variety of cafes, galleries and live music venues.
 The Chihuly Bridge of Glass and Museum, Lemay Car Museum, and Washington State History Museum are popular downtown destinations.
-The Tacoma Dome stadium hosts hundreds of large indoor events each year and is a major regional concert venue.
-Ruston Way Waterfront is a 2 mile long paved walking trail connecting downtown to Point Defiance Park, that includes Point Defiance Zoo and Aquarium and the new Dune Peninsula a series of 6 cascading chutes and ladders-style slides leading down to the marina.
+The Tacoma Dome Stadium hosts hundreds of large indoor events each year and is a major regional concert venue.
+Ruston Way Waterfront is a 2 mile long paved walking trail connecting downtown to Point Defiance Park, which includes Point Defiance Zoo and Aquarium and the new Dune Peninsula a series of 6 cascading chutes and ladders-style slides leading down to the marina.
 Mount Rainier National Park is an easy day trip from Tacoma.
-Seattle to Tacoma: 45 minutes drive, 60 minutes on Sounder commuter train.
+Seattle to Tacoma: 45 minutes drive or 60 minutes on Sounder commuter train.

 A compact yet dynamic riverfront city boasting world-class dining, an unconventional art scene, and a wealth of outdoor activities.
 AKA Rose City, Portland is brimming with gardens, from the International Rose Test Garden to enormous Washington Park (410 acres) and Hoyt Arboretum (187 acres), both a Chinese and a Japanese Garden, and much more.
 Food and drink are major highlights here, with a special focus on locally-grown produce, creative Asian fare, food carts galore, gourmet doughnuts, and homebrewed/distilled liquor, wine, and beer (there are 84 breweries in the Portland metro area).
 Catch an exhibit at the Portland Art Museum, live storytelling with The Moth, a dance night at the Holocene, or catch a cheap metal show at The Know.
 Do not leave the city without a stop at Powell’s City of Books, the largest independent bookseller in the world.
 Seattle to Portland: 2 hour and 45-minute drive, 3 and a half-hour train ride (about 6 per day), or 45-minute flight (about 25 per day).